DonnyLe/cs_4100_final/README.md

 #### 1. Minimax Agent

 The first adversarial search algorithm implemented was a Minimax algorithm.
 Please visit [this](https://rajagopalvenkat.com/teaching/resources/AI/ch5.html#expectiminimax) link for information on adversarial search algorithms, including the high-level pseudo-code on which the Minimax agent is implemented based.
 As best suited for the Minimax algorithm, this agent utilizes a fully-observable, deterministic environment where Pac-Man is the maximizing player and the ghosts act as one minimizing player.
-In order to choose actions for Pac-Man, the algorithm assumes that Pac-Man and the ghosts are both agents that play optimally every turn (**Note:** we don't actually choose actions for the ghosts as the scope of this project is focused on comparing Pac-Man agents rather than creating ghost agents).
-To choose the Minimax decision, we have defined two versions of a utility function, `basicUtility(gameState)` and `improvedUtility(gameState)`, which provide the value for that player at a given state through either using the built-in game score or a more proximity-based approach (as documented within the function), respectively.
-The utility function is specifically computed when a terminal state of the game tree is reached.
-We selected a maximum depth of 2 for our implementation, so the terminal states are reached at the branches of depth 2 or when there are no legal actions a player can take.
+In order to choose actions for Pac-Man, the algorithm assumes that Pac-Man and the ghosts are both agents that play optimally every turn (**Note:** we don't actually choose actions for the ghosts as the scope of this project is focused on comparing Pac-Man agents, rather than creating ghost agents).
+To choose the Minimax decision, we have defined two versions of a utility function, `basicUtility(gameState)` and `improvedUtility(gameState)`.
+They provide the value for that player at a given state through either using the built-in game score or a more proximity-based approach (as documented within the function), respectively.
+The utility function is computed when a terminal state of the game tree is reached.
+We selected a maximum depth of 2 for our implementation, so the terminal states are reached at the branches at that depth or when there are no legal actions left for a player to take.

 #### 2. Alpha-Beta Pruning Enhancement